toolness/fleeting/README.md

   after an instance is terminated.
 This variable is optional, but recommended.

+* **REDIS_URL** (or **REDISTOGO_URL**) is the url to a redis instance, such as `redis://localhost:6379`.
+If provided, the app will use this redis instance for temporary storage.
+Otherwise, the app will use an in-process cache.
+If your server is pre-forking, or you're otherwise scaling this app via the process model, you should use redis.

 ## Deployment

 The server was designed to run on Heroku with no backend storage.
 It should